Common year starting on Tuesday

 A common year starting on Tuesday is any non-leap year (i.e. a year with 365 days) that begins on Tuesday, 1 January, and ends on Tuesday, 31 December.
 Its dominical letter hence is F. The most recent year of such kind was 2019, and the next one will be 2030, or, likewise, 2025 and 2031 in the obsolete Julian calendar, see below for more.

 Any common year that starts on Tuesday has two Friday the 13ths: those two in this common year occur in September and December.
 Leap years starting on Monday share this characteristic.
 From July of the year preceding this year until September in this type of year is the longest period (14 months) that occurs without a Friday the 13th.
 Leap years starting on Saturday share this characteristic, from August of the common year that precedes it to October in that type of year.

-This year has three months (June, September and December) which begin on a weekend-day.

 Applicable years

 Gregorian Calendar

 In the (currently used) Gregorian calendar, along with Thursday, the fourteen types of year (seven common, seven leap) repeat in a 400-year cycle (20871 weeks).
 Forty-four common years per cycle or exactly 11% start on a Tuesday.
 The 28-year sub-cycle only spans across century years divisible by 400, e.g. 1600, 2000, and 2400.